timdzha/amigosmicroservices/README.md

 Eureka Server running on 8761.
 We see dashboard
+Configure Customer microservice as a Eureka Client
+Then start two instances of Customer MS
+1. in Idea `EditConfigurations` of CustomerApplication
+2. duplicate it, rename as CustomerApplication2
+3. in `Configuration/Environment` set `ProgramArguments = --server.port=8085`
+4. start CustomerApplication2
+5. we see in Eureka Server Dashboard to instances

 But we should understand that Eureka Server now seems like a bottle-neck.
 If it falls down, all microservices will fail.